clalancette/OpenNI2/README.md

     Please make sure you download the version that matches your exact python version.

-- JDK 6.0

-    - Download and install from: http://www.oracle.com/technetwork/java/javase/downloads/jdk-6u32-downloads-1594644.html

-    You must also define an environment variable called `JAVA_HOME` that points to the JDK installation directory.
-For example:

-    	set JAVA_HOME=c:\Program Files (x86)\Java\jdk1.6.0_32

 - WIX 3.5

     - Download and install from: http://wix.codeplex.com/releases/view/60102